MengRao/admincmd/README.md

   ConnUserData user_data;

   // get remote network address
+  // return true on success
   bool getPeername(struct sockaddr_in& addr);

+  // more = true: MSG_MORE flag is set on this write
+  // return true on success
+  bool write(const char* data, uint32_t size, bool more = false);

   // close this connection with a reason void close(const char* reason = "user close");